UNOS, MELD, and PELD

 Waiting Time: The waiting time for liver transplantation varies depending on how sick the individual is, which is usually reflected by their MELD or PELD score.
 In addition, blood type is also important in the matching process, and body type may play a role.
 Until 2002, time spent on the waiting list was the determining factor for organ recipients.
 However, today the MELD and PELD scores identify who is sickest and requires a liver first.

 Special Exceptions: For some liver conditions, a special exception can be made to raise the MELD/PELD score.
-If your doctor thinks you present special circumstances that are unaddressed by the MELD/PELD system, the transplant center can ask a UNOS Regional Review Board for an exception.
+If your doctor thinks you present special circumstances that are unaddressed by the MELD/PELD system, the transplant center can ask the National Liver Review Board (NLRB) for an exception.
 Exceptions are very rarely given.
 The hepatologist with whom you are working can explain where you fit in the scoring system.

 The UNOS website has a calculation feature page where you can calculate the MELD and PELD score, if you know the values of certain recent blood tests.